Call: (407) 331-6620 or (850) 439-1001

 DOJ Launches Whistleblower Rewards Program Inspired by Old West Posters

-By George F. Indest III, J.D., M.P.A., LL.M., Board Certified by The Florida Bar in Health Law Deputy U.S. Attorney General (DAG), Lisa Monaco, announced during her keynote speech at the American Bar Association’s 39th National Institute on White Collar Crime that the Department of Justice would be implementing a new whistleblower rewards program.
+By George F. Indest III, J.D., M.P.A., LL.M., Board Certified By The Florida Bar in Health Law Deputy U.S. Attorney General (DAG), Lisa Monaco, announced during her keynote speech at the American Bar Association’s 39th National Institute on White Collar Crime that the Department of Justice would be implementing a new whistleblower rewards program.
 According […]

 Many Adverse NPDB Actions Are Reported That Should Not Be; Here Are Some Examples